Nextdoor/shrun/README.md

 - mv file_{{my_group:A,B}} dir{{my_group:1,2}}
 ```

-## Sequences
+## Repeated Sequences

-Sequences of commands can be created similar to groups.
+Repeated sequences of commands can be created similar to groups.
 The first item
  in the sequence must have the repeat property set to a valid group specification.

 ```
-- - repeat: my_group=A,B
+- - foreach: my_group=A,B
   - touch file1_{{my_group}}
   - cp file1_{{my_group}} file2_{{my_group}}
 ```